CedricChnfr/portfolio/_posts/Courses/2024-10-03-low-power-wireless.markdown

 ### Self Evaluation
 I found the LP-WPAN course to be a valuable introduction to low power wireless networks.
 I particularly enjoyed working with IPv6 and 6LoWPAN, there is some areas where I still have uncertainties and need to deepen my knowledge but with time and practice, I am confident that I will master these concepts.

+Fortunately, the labs were well guided by the teacher, which allowed me to understand better because it was pretty complex at first, but he managed to transmit the course skill effectively.

 ### My Opinion
 It was a new concept I appreciated working on.
 It provided a fresh perspective on network possibilities and allowed me to explore innovative solutions in low power wireless networks.
 The practical experiments was interesting as they demonstrated the real-world applications of LP-WPAN technologies.